HaileyLV/PA1489-project/Engineer diary/Ebba Bengtsson engineer diary.md

 sess['orders']: I monitored the session's order list to ensure new orders were being added correctly and that the session was cleared as expected, like after deleting all orders with delete_orders.

-mock_cursor.fetchall(): I made sure the right data was being returned and used.
+mock_cursor.fetchall(): Made sure the right data was being returned and used.

 mock_conn.commit(): I checked that the database commit() was called at the right time, especially when handling orders or deleting all orders.